 The Blue Road

 The Blue Road is a multi-year project that delves into modes of performance practice.
-This project began as an improvisational practice using 45 body landmarks to guide new movement pathways, with plans to develop this physical research into an evening length work.
+This project began as an improvisational practice using 45 body landmarks to guide new movement pathways, and will be presented in May 2020 as an evening length work.

 The title of this ongoing project references Blue Highways, a book by William Least Heat Moon.
 In this travelogue, Least Heat Moon navigates the backroads of America in his converted camper van, charting a course less traveled.
 His title alludes to the fact that on old atlases of America the central highways were demarcated in red and the smaller, less convenient highways colored blue.
-This purposeful navigation by Least Heat Moon through the less obvious but more rewarding pathways through America mirrors our desire for the dance on camera portion of the project to navigate the less obvious but potentially more rewarding pathways of movement through the body.
+This purposeful navigation by Least Heat Moon through the less obvious but more rewarding pathways through America mirrors our desire to navigate the less obvious but potentially more rewarding pathways through the body.

 As dance artists, we have been trained into particular patterns, habitual action that can be replicated exactly through a myriad of classes and performances.
 While this rigid organization is a necessary step in the training of a dancer, it has the stifling effect of inhibiting creative expression once that performer turns choreographer.
 The choreographic process is driven by movement invention, and while the efficiency and clarity that derives from technical training gives choreography a sense of physical harmony, it does not necessarily lend itself to creating new ideas in the body.
-As embodied scholars, it is essential that we continue to delve into the depths of physical possibility, mining our practice for both increased information to share with the field and with our students.
+As embodied scholars, it is essential that we continue to delve into the depths of physical possibility.